Discover the Best of the ASRAAM Missile

 ASRAAM Block 6: Next-Generation Air Combat Superiority

-In February 2017, pivotal milestones were achieved with the successful firing of ASRAAMs from F-35 Lightning IIs at both Naval Air Station Patuxent River and Edwards Air Force Base in the USA.
 This groundbreaking event marked not only the inaugural firing of a British-designed missile from an F-35 Joint Strike Fighter (JSF) but also the unprecedented occasion of any non-US missile being launched from this advanced aircraft.

 The ASRAAM Block 6 standard, a product of the ASRAAM Sustainment program, was officially commissioned on the Typhoon in April 2022 and is scheduled to commence F-35 service in 2024.
 This latest block iteration brings forth a host of advancements, featuring newly developed and updated sub-systems, and a transition from external cooling to a more efficient internal cooler.

 Notably, the seeker technology has undergone an upgrade, now integrating a higher-resolution seeker manufactured in the UK.
 A noteworthy distinction is that the ASRAAM Block 6 incorporates no components of U.S. origin, making it exempt from ITAR (International Traffic in Arms Regulations) restrictions.
-Consequently, this exemption allows for export without requiring approval from the United States.

-The Technical Specifications of ASRAAM Missile
+Engineering Excellence: Technical Specifications of the ASRAAM Missile

 • Weight: 88kg (194 lb)